tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/databases.md

 ---
 # Databases
 [Azure Cosmos DB](/azure/cosmos-db/introduction) is a globally distributed multi-model database that supports the document, graph, and key-value data models.
 The content in this section is for creating, querying, and managing database [resources](/azure/cosmos-db/sql-api-resources) using the [SQL API](/azure/cosmos-db/sql-api-introduction) via REST.

+> [!NOTE]
+> These API reference articles shows how to create resources using the Azure Cosmos DB data plane API.
+With the data plane API you can configure basic options such as indexing policy, partition keys much like you can with Cosmos DB SDKs.
+If you require complete feature support for all Azure Cosmos DB resources, we recommend using the [Cosmos DB Resource Provider](../cosmos-db-resource-provider/index.md).
+API reference articles are listed below.

 Each Azure Cosmos DB account supports multiple independently named databases.
 A database is a logical namespace for collections, users, and permissions.
 The database resource is represented by **dbs** in the [Azure Cosmos DB resource model](/azure/cosmos-db/sql-api-resources/).
 Here’s an example of the URI: `https://mydbaccount.documents.azure.com/dbs`.

 Here is a sample representation of a database in Azure Cosmos DB: